After leading this for many years, it’s rare for John to find the words to express what Surrendered Leadership is…

 Jesus on the cross represents perhaps the highest level of surrender.
 As a symbol it points to a complete integrity of values, a willingness to feel everything, a sense of connection to everything and a love and honour that transcend life itself.

-This kind of surrender enables our highest penetration and expression of beauty into the world and is born out of our willingness to not control our life from a place of fear but to surrender to and focus on our unique callings and potential, wherever that may take us.
+This kind of surrender enables our highest penetration and expression of beauty into the world and is born out of our willingness to not control our life from a place of fear but to surrender to and align with our unique callings and potential, wherever that may take us.

 We’ve created a system of leadership to develop these capacities and it’s called Surrendered Leadership.
 It develops these capacities in real time ingeniously.
 I’ve been leading this for many years but it’s rare that I find words to express what it is.